RetyKrube/colorful_calc/README.md

 # Colorful Calculator
-A calculator with a GUI that randomizes colors (fair warning to your eyes)
+A calculator with a GUI that randomizes colors every 5 seconds

 ## Getting Started
 This is a Python program that creates a calculator with a colorful theme using the tkinter library.
 The calculator allows the user to perform basic operations with a color-changing background, and color-changing widgets (buttons and prompt field).